Endometriosis and Infertility: Essential Facts and Concerns

 According to science-based research, 30 to 50% of women with endometriosis are infertile.
 However, thanks to the significant healthcare development, including conventional (Western medicine) and alternative approaches (acupuncture , functional medicine and herbs), it is possible to get the best treatments and enhance the chances of starting a family healthily and naturally.

 This article will explain the relationship between infertility and endometriosis, including the most efficient natural and drug-free treatment options worth trying.

-Makari Wellness: The Most Advanced Natural Endometriosis and Infertility Treatment
+Makari Wellness: The Most Advanced Natural Endometriosis and Infertility Symptoms Treatment

-Makari Wellness is a leading acupuncture clinic in San Diego that has been successfully treating different kinds of gynecological and fertility-related problems for years.
+Makari Wellness is a leading acupuncture clinic in San Diego that has been successfully treating the symptoms of gynecological and fertility-related problems for years.
 We combine the best conventional and alternative treatments to deliver excellent and long-term results to our patients.

 We holistic TCM approaches such as acupuncture, herbal therapies, and vital lifestyle and diet modifications to address various conditions with the highest success rate.

-Book your appointment at (888) 871-8889 and start your endometriosis and infertility treatment today.
+Book your appointment at (888) 871-8889 and start your endometriosis and infertility symptoms treatment today.

 You may be diagnosed with endometriosis when the tissue similar to the uterine lining (endometrium) is growing outside of the womb.
 It is characterized by pelvic pain, which increases during menstrual cycles.